Ferroelectricity

-Ferroelectricity is a characteristic of certain materials that have a spontaneous electric polarization that can be reversed by the application of an external electric field.
-All ferroelectrics are also piezoelectric and pyroelectric, with the additional property that their natural electrical polarization is reversible.
-The term is used in analogy to ferromagnetism, in which a material exhibits a permanent magnetic moment.
-Ferromagnetism was already known when ferroelectricity was discovered in 1920 in Rochelle salt by Joseph Valasek.
-Thus, the prefix ferro, meaning iron, was used to describe the property despite the fact that most ferroelectric materials do not contain iron.
-Materials that are both ferroelectric and ferromagnetic are known as multiferroics.
+In physics and materials science, ferroelectricity is the property of certain materials that exhibit a spontaneous electric polarization—an internal electric alignment that arises naturally without an external source.
+This polarization can be reversed when an external electric field is applied.

+All ferroelectric materials are also piezoelectric (they generate an electric charge when mechanically stressed) and pyroelectric (they generate a charge when heated or cooled).
+Their distinctive feature is that the natural electrical polarization is reversible.

+The term ferroelectricity was coined in analogy to ferromagnetism, where a material exhibits a permanent magnetic moment.
+Ferromagnetism was already well established when ferroelectricity was first observed in 1920 in Rochelle salt by American physicist Joseph Valasek.
+The prefix ferro (meaning iron) was adopted even though most ferroelectric materials do not contain iron.

+Materials that are both ferroelectric and ferromagnetic are known as multiferroics, and they are of particular interest because they combine electric and magnetic ordering in a single system.

 Polarization

-When most materials are electrically polarized, the polarization induced, P, is almost exactly proportional to the applied external electric field E; so the polarization is a linear function.
+When most materials are electrically polarized, the induced polarization P, is almost exactly proportional to the applied external electric field E; so the polarization is a linear function.
 This is called linear dielectric polarization (see figure).
 Some materials, known as paraelectric materials, show a more enhanced nonlinear polarization (see figure).
 The electric permittivity, corresponding to the slope of the polarization curve, is not constant as in linear dielectrics but is a function of the external electric field.

 In addition to being nonlinear, ferroelectric materials demonstrate a spontaneous nonzero polarization (after entrainment, see figure) even when the applied field E is zero.
 The distinguishing feature of ferroelectrics is that the spontaneous polarization can be reversed by a suitably strong applied electric field in the opposite direction; the polarization is therefore dependent not only on the current electric field but also on its history, yielding a hysteresis loop.
 They are called ferroelectrics by analogy to ferromagnetic materials, which have spontaneous magnetization and exhibit similar hysteresis loops.

 Typically, materials demonstrate ferroelectricity only below a certain phase transition temperature, called the Curie temperature (TC) and are paraelectric above this temperature: the spontaneous polarization vanishes, and the ferroelectric crystal transforms into the paraelectric state.
 Many ferroelectrics lose their pyroelectric properties above TC completely, because their paraelectric phase has a centrosymmetric crystal structure.